HaroldBeyer/serverless-challenge/README.md

 PS:  if you want a visual representation of the API methods, please check the Swagger docs as described below.

+In order to deploy, please type the specified command: `sls deploy` In order to test the application, please type the specified command: `sls invoke test`

 - Swagger docs:
 -- [JSON](https://github.com/HaroldBeyer/serverless-challenge/blob/997683b18d459dfc4ffbdf9101eac1fa1a2058bc/swagger.json)
 -- [YAML](https://github.com/HaroldBeyer/serverless-challenge/blob/997683b18d459dfc4ffbdf9101eac1fa1a2058bc/swagger.yaml)